alekssadowski95/OpenOMP/README.md

 https://openomp.herokuapp.com/

+To test out the platform locally:
+1. Download the whole project
-To test out the platform locally, download the whole project, install all the python dependencies using the requirements.txt file and run the app.py module.
-At least Python 3.8 needs to be installed to run the web app.
+2. Install all the python dependencies using requirements.txt
+3. Run the app.py module.

+At least Python 3.8 needs to be installed to run this web app.

 ## Create your own online market
 You can modify the existing codebase to fit your niche market.
 The platform is build with the web-framework flask and is well known by many developers.
 This way its easy to find people to help you create your own platform.